Great expectations are not satisfying for Martha.

-Martha is apprehensive that Mr. Garthwaite has found her a match much like himself: refined to the point of being obnoxious and conceited.
+Martha is apprehensive.
+Has her father found her a match much like himself - refined to the point of being obnoxious and conceited?

 Tonight, she is wearing a strapless corset as is the fashion of this time.

-Yes, this too might explain the serious look on Martha’s face.
+Yes, this too might explain the serious look on her face.
 The poor woman has been known to faint from wearing the wretched undergarment.